CosmiQ/solaris/docs/tutorials/index.rst

 you can run training and/or prediction on overhead imagery using `SpaceNet <https://www.spacenet.ai>`_ models without writing a single line of python code.

-After `installing Solaris <../installation.html>`_, you can run simple commands from a terminal or command prompt for standard operations, from creating training masks using vector labels to running an entire deep learning pipeline through evaluating model performance.
+After :doc:`installing Solaris <../installation>`, you can run simple commands from a terminal or command prompt for standard operations, from creating training masks using vector labels to running an entire deep learning pipeline through evaluating model performance.
 Instead of having to write code to help ``solaris``